 Ovangkol is an African relative of rosewood.
 Essentially, they have similar tonal properties, but ovangkol is much stronger with the mid-range with bright trebles that resemble, but don’t quite match, maple.

-Our “Must-Have Accessories Guide” is a comprehensive list of various accessories that you absolutely need and what you should consider.
+Our accessories guide is a comprehensive list of various accessories that you absolutely need and what you should consider.
 Here’s a sneak snippet of what you’ll need to be on the lookout for.

 - Extra steel strings